 b) Document inspection/ wage lists and supporting documents related to the wages;

-Off site worker interviews were organized and conducted via phone on 27th October, prior to factory visit and are considered as relevant source of this investigation.
+Off-site worker interviews were organised and conducted via phone on 27th October, prior to factory visit and are considered as a relevant source of this investigation.

 1. No discrimination: Based on the interview with management and interview with workers the political discrimination was not concluded as a reason for payment of wages below the legal minimum wage.
-From the document inspection it was not concluded that wages in September are lower that the wages paid in August (average wage paid in September is higher than average wage paid in August).
+From the document inspection, it was not concluded that wages in September are lower than the wages paid in August (average wage paid in September is higher than the average wage paid in August).

 Conclusion: The existence of political discrimination is not concluded based on the available findings.

-3. Reasonable working hours: During the documents inspection it was considered that workers work every Saturday which is 8 hours overtime per week.
+3. Reasonable working hours: During the inspection of the documents it was considered that workers work every Saturday which is 8 hours overtime per week.
 The overtime working hours are not recorded in the workers’ payslips and not paid appropriately.

 Conclusion: Factory is violating the labour relation law and FWF labour standards in terms of not correctly paying overtime working hours.